elemm/elemm.github.io/_pages/about.md

 ---

-My name is Emily Honda Lemmerman, and I'm a senior at Stanford University studying Sociology, with a focus on computational / quantitative methods.
+My name is Emily Honda Lemmerman, and I studied Sociology at Stanford University with a focus on computational / quantitative methods.
 I'm interested in examining issues of racial and economic justice, as well as the future of technology, and how those things might intersect.